DorukOkuyan/housing-monetary-policy-turkiye/README.md

-# State-Dependent Monetary Transmission to Housing Markets: Evidence from Türkiye
+# Household Leverage and State-Dependent Housing-Market Transmission in a High-Inflation Economy

 This repository contains replication code and non-proprietary processed data for the paper:

-**State-Dependent Monetary Transmission to Housing Markets: Evidence from Türkiye**
+**Household Leverage and State-Dependent Housing-Market Transmission in a High-Inflation Economy**

 ## Author